 The Hayashen Armenian Youth Club (HAYC) operates twice a month between 4-7.00pm.
 Its there time and space to enjoy the company of their peers and socialise.
 An opportunity to enjoy free snacks, play pool, table tennis and football, access free internet or watch Armenian Satellite TV, play computer games (XBOX) on 50" Monitor or just listen to CDs.
-Here are some highlights from the past few months.
+Below are some highlights from the past few months.

-On 16th January 2009 representatives from AYA FC came and spoke at HAYC to recruit new young players (see below, left, Nick Nicolaou from AYA FC speaking) and as a result two youth teams were formed by AYA FC for under young people aged 10-13 and 14-19 (see football group photo, below right).
+On 16th January 2009 representatives from AYA FC came and spoke at HAYC to recruit new young players (See above Nick Nicolaou from AYA FC speaking) and as a result two youth team was formed by AYA FC for under young people aged 10-13 and 14-19.
+(See football group photo above)

-On 17th April a major going-away party was organised for Andre Khosrovian, a popular member of HAYC.
-(See group photo on left)
+On 17th April a major going away party was organised for Andre Khosrovian, a popular member of HAYC.
+(See group photo above) group photo above) On 19th June another member of HAYC, Larisa Gharakhanian held a birthday party, something which any young Armenian person can now do so at HAYC by simply contacting us in advance.
+(See photo below of the birthday girl on the left with friends)

-On 19th June another member of HAYC, Larisa Gharakhanian, held a birthday party - something which any young Armenian person can now do so at HAYC by simply contacting us in advance.
-(See photo, left, of the birthday girl on the left with friends) On July 10 a round table discussion took place about "Belonging" with over 15 young people expressing their frank and honest views one way or another about their identity and sense of belonging in the London.
-Below are sample views expressed during the passionate debate: "I have school, home, friends, family and British passport but am not sure.
+On July 10 a round table discussion took place about "Belonging" with over 15 young people expressing their frank and honest views one way or another about their identity and sense of belonging in the London.
+Below are sample views expressed during the passionate debate: sample views expressed during the passionate debate: "I have school, home, friends, family and British passport but am not sure.
 I want to say I belong in London because my life is here but my heart says Armenia".
 "Yes.
 I belong in London because I was born here and my family members were born here and I live here."
-"Armenia because I was born there and Armenia is my homeland".
+"Armenia because I was born there and Armenia is my home-land".

 "No I don't belong in London".